 If we removed the underscore and changed the link to

-The code for the above link is as follows:
+Example code for this link would be as follows:

 But, keep that window open (or re-open it now) and then click this second